Plumbing Services Contract (Quebec)

 When a plumbing contractor in Quebec needs a standard contract template that complies with the Building Act (Loi sur le bâtiment, RLRQ, c.
 B-1.1) and Quebec Plumbing Code, documents the RBQ licence number and liability insurance details, protects the contractor's right to payment and to register a construction hypothec (CCQ arts.
 2726-2732) for non-payment, and clearly defines procedures for authorizing extras and unforeseen work (particularly hidden defects discovered during work).

-When the plumbing project is significant in value (over $3,000) and involves work that requires a municipal permit and RBQ inspection, making a written record of all agreed terms essential for protecting both parties and ensuring proper compliance certification.
+When the plumbing project is significant in value (over $3,000) and involves work that requires a municipal permit and RBQ inspection, making a written record of all agreed terms essential for protecting both parties and confirming proper compliance certification.

 When dealing with emergency plumbing situations where the scope of damage may not be fully known at the outset and a contract framework is needed that addresses how additional work discovered during repairs will be authorized and priced.